 The primary function of the Audit Committee is oversight of the Corporation's financial reporting process, public financial reports, internal accounting and financial controls, and the independent audit of the annual consolidated financial statements.
-The Committee acts under a charter which can be found on the ExxonMobil website at exxonmobil.com/ auditcommitteecharter.
+The Committee acts under a charter which can be found on the ExxonMobil website at exxonmobil.com/auditcommitteecharter.
 The adequacy of the charter is reviewed at least annually.
 All members of the Audit Committee are independent directors, and the Committee met 10 times in 2023.
 In these meetings, as discussed in more detail below, it had extensive reports and discussions with the independent auditors, internal auditors, and members of management.

 In performing its oversight function, the Committee reviewed and discussed the consolidated financial statements with management and PricewaterhouseCoopers LLP (PwC), the independent auditors.
 Management and PwC indicated that the Corporation's consolidated financial statements were fairly stated in accordance with generally accepted accounting principles.
 The Committee discussed significant accounting policies applied by the Corporation in its financial statements, as well as alternative treatments.
 It also discussed with PwC matters covered by Public Company Accounting Oversight Board (PCAOB) standards and the Commission, including PCAOB AS 1301 Communication with Audit Committees.
-In addition, the Committee reviewed and discussed management's report on internal control over financial reporting and the related audits performed by PwC, which confirmed the effectiveness of the Corporation's internal control over financial reporting.
+In addition, the Committee reviewed and discussed management's report on internal control over financial reporting and the reporting.